MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Quantum computers harness the unique behavior of quantum physics—such as superposition, entanglement, and quantum interference—and apply it to computing.
 This introduces new concepts to traditional programming methods.
 Quantum effects empower quantum computers for calculating exponentially more information and solve more complicated problems.
 When designed to scale, quantum computers will have capabilities that exceed today's most powerful supercomputers.

 With Azure Quantum, you can make use of the advantages of quantum computing today, in a full-stack open cloud ecosystem with access to software, hardware, and pre-built solutions.
-Azure
+Azure Quantum offers two types of solutions: quantum computing and optimization.

 ### Quantum computing